yfndev/ybudget/README.md

 **1. OAuth instead of Password**

 - We use OAuth 2.0 with Google instead of traditional username/password authentication
-- Eliminates frequent password vulnerabilities (weak passwords or password reuse by user)
+- This eliminates frequent password vulnerabilities (weak passwords or password reuse by user)
-- Implemented with [Convex Auth](https://labs.convex.dev/auth) → Google Provider in `convex/auth.ts`
+- It's implemented with [Convex Auth](https://labs.convex.dev/auth) → Google Provider in `convex/auth.ts`

 **2. Organizational Isolation**